odin1982/typescript/README.md

 * Array         --> [1,2,3]         --> Any Javascript array, type can be flexible or strict
 * Tuple         --> [1,2]           --> Added by Typescript Fixed-length array
 * Enum          --> enum{OLD,NEW}   --> Automatically enumerated global constant identifiers
+* any                               --> Accept any type you want

 ## The course project setup
 * create index.html